 How does a magnetic drive pump work?

-A – Magnetically driven pumps are the industry standard when processing harsh and highly corrosive applications.
+So, how does a magnetic drive pump work?
 The centrifugal force is driven by two rotating magnets rather than being directly coupled to a motor.
 This eliminates the need for a mechanical seal and therefore making magnetic drive pumps seal less and leak proof.

 A magnetically driven pump is totally enclosed, and therefore does not have this risk of leakage.
 The pump operates just like any other centrifugal pump whereby fluid enters through the inlet of the pump and into the eye of the impeller.

 Sat outside of the rear casing is the drive magnet which is then coupled to the electric motor.
 As the motor and therefore also the drive magnet rotates, the inner magnet also turns the impeller in line with the rotation of the drive magnet.